 A. Collection Responsibilities

-Ideally, the WPLC Selection Committee is comprised of 34 consistently active members, 2 librarians from each of the 17 library systems in Wisconsin.
+Ideally, the WPLC Selection Committee is comprised of 32 consistently active members, 2 librarians from each of the 16 library systems in Wisconsin.
 Each library system director nominates their respective selectors and each selector is appointed to a two-year term.
 If a selector is unable to fulfill their term, a replacement will complete the appointed term.
 If a system has a lack of nominees, nominees will be selected from a system in the same geographic area as the original nominating system.
-Selectors must participate in both selection and monthly meetings.
+Selectors must participate in both selection and quarterly meetings.
 Selection for specific areas of development will be allocated by interest, knowledgeable expertise, and qualification.
 The Selection Committee will be divided into two subcommittees: Adult and Young Adult/ Children's selection.

 B. Scope of Collection